 California Code of Civil Procedure section 580d — one of the State’s most noteworthy anti-deficiency statutes — bars a lender from recovering a deficiency judgment on a promissory note following a completed trustee’s sale (non-judicial foreclosure) pursuant to a power of sale clause in the deed of trust related to the note.

 This means that after a lender completes a trustee’s sale of the security property, the lender cannot sue the borrower for any debt remaining on the note (the “deficiency”).
-If the lender really wants a deficiency judgment, and if a deficiency is not barred by other anti-deficiency statutes, then judicial foreclosure — with its accompanying procedural hurdles including the borrower’s right of redemption — is the only permissible route.
+If the lender really wants a deficiency judgment, and if a deficiency is not barred by other anti-deficiency statutes, then judicial foreclosure — with its accompanying procedural hurdles including the borrower’s post-sale right of redemption — is the only permissible route.

 In Roseleaf Corp. v.
 Chierighino (a 1963 decision), the California Supreme Court held that section 580d does not apply to a “sold out” junior lienholder.
 In other words, if the senior lienholder forecloses, a “sold out” junior lienholder who has lost its security can sue the debtor personally to recover the junior debt.
 In Roseleaf, the senior and junior lienholders were different parties.